About ASCN

 1. Connect people and groups: ASCN connects and provides an intellectual home for researchers and change agents working on change in higher education.
 ASCN connects and coordinates with other national efforts that promote change in higher education.

-2. Curate resources: ASCN curates and create resources (broadly defined) that are useful for supporting the work of researchers and change agents.
+2. Curate resources: ASCN curates and creates resources (broadly defined) that are useful for supporting the work of researchers and change agents.

-3. Endorse ideas and resources: ASCN endorses and advocates for ideas and/or materials that will facilitate change in higher education
+3. Endorse ideas and resources: ASCN endorses and advocates for ideas and/or materials that facilitate change in higher education.

 Structure and Roles

-Network Members: Members can choose to interact with the network in one of three main ways.
-Anyone who is interested can join the network, regardless of interest in a particular working group.
+Network Members: Members can interact with the network in one of three ways.
+Anyone interested can join the network, regardless of interest in a particular working group.
 Member profiles »

-2. Co-contributor: Everything ^^^ plus join 1+ working groups to discuss new ideas in the field and help create resources and events for other change agents.
+2. Co-contributor: Everything described in receiver of information and join working groups to discuss new ideas in the field and help create resources and events for other change agents.
 May also contribute external resources or add announcements to the ASCN website.
-Time commitment depends on interest although it is typically 4-6 hours per semester.
+Time commitment depends on interest, typically 4-6 hours per semester.

-3. Leader: Lead working groups, sub-committees, and/or grant proposals to ensure the quality and consistency of ASCN outputs.
-Time commitment depends on community needs although it is typically ~10 hours per semester.
+3. Working Group Leader: Lead working groups, sub-committees, and/or grant proposals to ensure the quality and consistency of ASCN outputs.
+Time commitment depends on community needs, typically ~10 hours per semester.

-Working Groups: Each working group (organized around key topics in change), will develop projects that members can choose to be involved in.
-Current activities of each working group »
+Working Groups: Each working group (organized around key topics in change), develops projects that members can choose to be involved in.
+Working groups »

 Steering Committee: Provide strategic guidance and support for the intellectual work of the community.
 Steering committee members »

 Network Hub: Support the work of the ASCN by developing and maintaining structures, securing funding, setting initial agendas for the network, recruiting network members, and supporting working groups.
-ASCN Staff »
+ASCN Hub and Staff »

 Network Funding